GAIGResearch/GAIGResearch.github.io/README.md

 title: name of page
 permalink: relative link to page (i.e. /archive/)
 icon: fontawesome icon name (e.g. calendar)
-type: page (if this field is not defined, the page will not be included in the header).
+type: page (if this field is not defined, the page will not be included in the header, but can be linked from other pages).
 ---
 ```